2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

     1. curtin installation script is run
     2. Squashfs image (same as above) is placed on disk

+### Configure MAAS Network Model
 Once a machine is in the Ready state (post-commissioning) it's intended network and storage configuration can be defined in MAAS.

-### Configure MAAS Network Model
-Once a host has been commissioned, interfaces can be added/removed, attached to a fabric, linked to a subnet, and provided an IP assignment mode.
+Interfaces can be added/removed, attached to a fabric, linked to a subnet, and provided an IP assignment mode.
 This is done using a model that represents the desired network configuration for a deployed host.
 This allows MAAS to deploy consistent networking across multiple operating systems regardless of whether they employ [Network Manager], [systemd-networkd] or [Netplan].

 >Refer back to the [Lab Setup](#lab-setup) section of this post for an overview of the configurations we'll create in MAAS.